emberjs/guides/source/components/defining-a-component.md

 Often times, your components will just encapsulate certain snippets of Handlebars templates that you find yourself using over and over.
 In those cases, you do not need to write any JavaScript at all.
-Just define the Handlebars template as described above and use the component that is created.
+Define the Handlebars template as described above and use the component that is created.